10up/distributor/README.md

 __Parent Posts__ - Distributor does not "bring along" parent (or child posts).
 If your post (or custom post type) has a parent or a child, it will distribute it as if it's an orphan.

+__External Connection Post Type Support__ - Currently, when pulling content from external connections, only items that are in the "Post" post type will show up.
+This means you won't be able to pull other types of content from external connections.
+We have it on our roadmap to add support for other post types soon.

 ## Changelog

+* 1.2.2
+	* Fix the sync log for internal connections. **Backwards compatibility break**: all internal posts that were previously skipped or pulled will show as available for pull again
+	* Don’t set Distributor meta on REST API post creation unless it's a Distributor push
+	* Add helper function to return post statuses that are allowed to be distributed
+	* Utilize the og:url from Yoast for external connections
+	* Blacklist the `_wp_old_slug` and `_wp_old_date` meta
+	* Disable pull UI when switching connections
+	* Add new filters around authorized sites for internal connections
+	* Documentation and formatting updates
 * 1.2.1 - Gutenberg bug fixes; fix parent post bug.
 * 1.2.0 - Gutenberg support, public release.
 * 1.1.0 - Enable WordPress.com Oauth2 authentication.